Garefild/PoeditSmarty/README.md

 * Source code charset: `%c`

 ### global info
-if java set as `System variable` does not need an absolute path to java. \n Parser command For example: java -jar `C:\Program Files\Poedit\GettextTools\bin\PoeditSmarty.jar` -o %o -c %C -k %K -f %F \n It also has support in cmd.
+* if java set as `System variable` does not need an absolute path to java.
+* Parser command For example: java -jar `C:\Program Files\Poedit\GettextTools\bin\PoeditSmarty.jar` -o %o -c %C -k %K -f %F
+* It also has support in cmd.

 ### Support cmd parameters